Import SOAP API to API Management

 Depending on the operation, enter query parameter values, header values, or a request body.
 Select Send.

-When the test is successful, the backend responds with 200 OK and some data.
+When the test is successful, the backend responds with a successful HTTP response code and some data.

 To debug an API, see Tutorial: Debug your APIs using request tracing.